Generate Aztec Code in C#

 }

-The Bytes mode is used to encode byte streams.
-If the input data includes a Unicode symbol, the barcode library encodes it with two bytes.
-The code sample below explains how to work with the Bytes encoding mode.
+The Binary mode serves to encode byte streams.
+If a Unicode character is encountered, an exception is thrown.
+The code sample below explains how to work with this encoding mode.

 byte[] encodedArr = { 0xFF, 0xFE, 0xFD, 0xFC, 0xFB, 0xFA, 0xF9 };